-20. To help us all respect the environment, all bodies and cremated remains entering the cemetery for burial must be contained in a coffin/wrapping/casket made of a perishable material bearing the full name, age, and date of death on it.
-Alternative coffin/casket materials maybe considered subject to prior written agreement by the Cemeteries Manager.
-No type of metal coffin or casket is not permitted.
-A coffin or casket which is 6 feet 10 inches or over in length or 30" or over in width will be regarded as extralarge and will be liable to additional fees.
+20. To help us all respect the environment, all bodies and cremated remains entering the cemetery for burial must be contained in a coffin, wrapping or casket made of a perishable material bearing the full name, age, and date of death on it.
+Alternative coffin or casket materials maybe considered subject to prior written agreement by the Cemeteries Manager.
+No type of metal coffin or casket is permitted.
+A coffin or casket which is 1,98 centimetres (6 feet 10 inches) or over in length or 75 centimetres (30 inches) or over in width will be regarded as extra-large and will be liable to additional fees.